 Skip to content

-Microsoft Graph Security API v2 Integration Guide🔗
+Microsoft Graph Security API Alerts v2 Integration Guide🔗

-The following instructions are for configuring an integration of Microsoft Graph Security API v2 logs to facilitate ingestion into Secureworks® Taegis™ XDR.
+The following instructions are for configuring an integration of Microsoft Graph Security API Alerts v2 logs to facilitate ingestion into Secureworks® Taegis™ XDR.
 For more information, see the Microsoft Graph Security API Overview.

 Microsoft has implemented security analysis across many different products.
 XDR retrieves those Microsoft alerts in real time and presents them in XDR as detections.